nginxinc/nginx-gateway-fabric/tests/reconfig/setup.md

       e.g. `cd scripts && bash create-resources-gw-last.sh 30`.
       The script will deploy the namespaces, backend apps and services, 1 Secret, 1 ReferenceGrant, and the HTTPRoutes;
       wait 60 seconds for the backend apps to be ready, and then deploy 1 Gateway for all HTTPRoutes.
-   3. Check logs for time it takes from NGF receiving gateway resource -> config written and NGINX reloaded.
-Get reload count and average reload duration from metrics and logs.
+   3. Measure TimeToReadyTotal as the time it takes from NGF receiving gateway resource -> config written and NGINX reloaded.
+      Measure the other results as described in steps 6-7 of the [Setup](#setup) section.